 This error occurs because you are temporarily banned from uploading videos to TikTok at this time.
 The reason for this is that you have violated one or more of the community guidelines on TikTok.

-The date on which you’ll get unblocked will get specified in your account updates, which you can find here.
+The date on which you’ll be unblocked will be specified in your account updates, which you can find here.
 Select Inbox > All activity > From TikTok > Account updates from the navigation bar to access your account updates.
 Scroll down to the bottom of your account updates until you see the system notification that you have been blocked from posting.

 How to Fix Failed to Upload and Has Been Saved to Drafts TikTok